virtual-labs/exp-word-generation-iiith/experiment/theory.md

 ### Conclusion

-Morphological word generation is a complex but systematic process that combines linguistic knowledge with computational methods.
-Understanding the interaction between roots, features, and morphological rules is crucial for building effective natural language processing systems.
+Word generation is a complex but systematic process that combines linguistic knowledge with computational methods.
+Understanding the interaction between roots, features, and linguistic rules is crucial for building effective natural language processing systems.
 The deterministic nature of generation, combined with the need to handle irregularities and cross-linguistic variation, makes this an active area of research in computational linguistics.

-The simulation you will interact with demonstrates these concepts by allowing you to explore how different combinations of roots and features produce various word forms in both English and Hindi, highlighting the similarities and differences between these morphological systems.
+The simulation you will interact with demonstrates these concepts by allowing you to explore how different combinations of roots and features produce various word forms in both English and Hindi, highlighting the similarities and differences between these word formation systems.